RishOnBash/RishOnBash/README.md

 And i like watching movies.

 $ ls tech_and_languages
-Linux Bash C Awk Git
+Linux Bash C Awk Git Vim

 $ fortune random_qoute | fold 50
 Give me six hours to chop down a tree, and I will